KoljaB/TurnVoice/README.md

 ## New Features

-- **Voice replacement**: Strip out the vocal track and recompose, so we preserve original background audio
+- **Voice replacement**: Strips out vocal track and recomposes to preserve original background audio
-- **Speaker diarization**: We can now replace only one specific voice from a video
+- **Speaker diarization**: Replace specific speaker voice from a video

 ## Prerequisites